DylanScotney/CryptoCompare-Client/README.md

 * datetime
 * math
 * pandas
-* matplotlib

 ## **Code Overview**
 Repo currently only consists of one class ccClient that has limited functionality.
 Currently only designed to get historical price data of an asset or list of assets.
-Stores OHLCV data in raw JSON format and stores close prices w/ corresponding date in CSV format.
+Stores OHLCV data in raw csv format.

-**Note**: Missing data points are extrapolated horizontally.

 **Example Usage:**